hrishikeshkini/Chest-Cancer-Classification-using-MLFlow-and-DVC/README.md

 ## Bugs & Logs

 1. If you find a bug, kindly open an issue and it will be addressed as early as possible.
 [Open](https://github.com/hrishikeshkini/Chest-Cancer-Classification-using-MLFlow-and-DVC/issues)
-2. Under localhost, logging is performed for all the actions and its stored onto logs.txt file
+2. Under localhost, logging is performed for all the actions and its stored onto logs/running_logs.log file
-3. When the app is deployed on heroku, logs can be viewed on  heroku dashboard or CLI.

 ## Contributors
   [Hrishikesh Kini](https://github.com/hrishikeshkini)